UnexomWid/remem/docs/README.md

 By default, address mapping is disabled.
 You can enable it by defining the `REMEM_ENABLE_MAPPING` macro (e.g. in the CMakeLists.txt file).

 If address mapping is enabled, it will only add the allocated memory blocks to the map (which can be accessed via `re::mem()`).
-However, if the `REMEM_ENABLE_LOGGING` macro is defined, every memory operation will be logged (such as `new[]`, `re::malloc` and `re::free`).
+However, if the `REMEM_ENABLE_LOGGING` macro is defined, every memory operation will be logged (such as `new[]`, `re::malloc`, and `re::free`).
 Note that if address mapping is disabled, logging will also be disabled even if the `REMEM_ENABLE_LOGGING` macro is defined.

 By default, Remem will round the memory block size to the nearest power of 2 that is greater than or equal to the size.
 However, if the `REMEM_DISABLE_ALIGNING` macro is defined, this will no longer happen in any allocation function (`new[]`, `re::malloc`, `re::alloc`, `re::realloc` and `re::expand`).

-It's also possible to disable aligning only for `re::malloc` and `re::realloc`, by using the `REMEM_DISABLE_MALLOC_ALIGNING` and `REMEM_DISABLE_REALLOC_ALIGNING` macros.
-Note that if `REMEM_DISABLE_ALIGNING` is defined, it disables aligning for these functions even if their macros are not defined (i.e. these macros only take effect when `REMEM_DISABLE_ALIGNING` is not defined).
+It's also possible to disable aligning only for `re::realloc`, by using the `REMEM_DISABLE_REALLOC_ALIGNING` macros.
+Note that if `REMEM_DISABLE_ALIGNING` is defined, it disables aligning for this function even if their macro is not defined (i.e. this macro only take effect when `REMEM_DISABLE_ALIGNING` is not defined).

 The `re::expand` function will grow the memory block size by a factor of `2`.
 However, the factor can be changed by defining the `REMEM_EXPAND_FACTOR` macro.